Exercises To Improve Posture

 If simply bringing the shoulders back are not going to be that helpful, then what is?

 The key is to work on stretching AND strengthening type of exercises.
+In some cases, you may also need to treat trigger points, which are most commonly called muscle knots.
+If you want to know more about trigger points, check out our introduction to trigger points article by clicking HERE.
+To get a detailed article on neck trigger points, check out that article by clicking HERE.
 The following videos go through the main shoulder exercises that you can perform.
 Now, there are probably dozens that you can do, but I decided to pick the top stretching and strengthening exercises that I recommend for my own patients:

 Best stretching exercises for shoulder